tensorflow/tfjs-converter/README.md

 TensorFlow [SavedModel](https://www.tensorflow.org/programmers_guide/saved_model#overview_of_saving_and_restoring_models) or [TensorFlow Hub module](https://www.tensorflow.org/hub/)
 into the browser and run inference through [TensorFlow.js](https://js.tensorflow.org).

-(Note: Session bundle and Fozen model formats have been deprecated in TensorFlow.js 1.0.
+(Note: Session bundle and Frozen model formats have been deprecated in TensorFlow.js 1.0.
 Please use TensorFlow.js 0.15.x version to convert these formats.)

 A 2-step process to import your model:

-1. A python pip package to convert a TensorFlow SavedModel/Frozen Model/Session Bundle to a web friendly format.
+1. A python pip package to convert a TensorFlow SavedModel or TensorFlow Hub module to a web friendly format.
 If you already have a converted model, or are using an already hosted model (e.g. MobileNet), skip this step.
 2. [Javascript API](./src/executor/tf_model.ts), for loading and running inference.

 ## Step 1: Converting a [SavedModel](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md), [Keras h5](https://keras.io/getting-started/faq/#how-can-i-save-a-keras-model), [tf.keras SavedModel](https://www.tensorflow.org/api_docs/python/tf/contrib/saved_model/save_keras_model) or [TensorFlow Hub module](https://www.tensorflow.org/hub/) to a web-friendly format